aidh-aadil/sparky-bot/README.md

 - `who-would-win` : Generate a WhoWouldWin meme based on your input
 - `coinflip` : Flip a coin
 - `let-me-google-that` : Search google for something using [let me google that](https://letmegooglethat.com/) meme
+- `encode-binary` : Encode your input into binary digits

 ### Economy system